-- If you are a UChicago graduate student, you will be expected to register for the externship using a course number that will be provided to you by myCHOICE.
+- If you are a UChicago graduate student in the Biological Sciences Division or Pritzker School of Molecular Engineering, you will be expected to register for the externship using a course number that will be provided to you by myCHOICE.

 - If you are an international postdoc, you must consult with OIA before accepting an externship offer.
 International students are typically on F1 visas and will need to apply for and receive CPT approval from OIA; this should happen before the start of the quarter.
 Students on other classes of visa, or recent alumni, should consult with OIA (please visit the OIA website for more details).
 The CPT approval process requires a CPT employment letter from your externship host (a template is provided online) as well as a Faculty member CPT recommendation form (for BSD students the faculty member is Vicky Prince; email@example.com).